Tennessee Tech Golden Eagles men's basketball

 The Tennessee Tech Golden Eagles men's basketball team is the men's basketball team that represents Tennessee Tech in Cookeville, Tennessee, United States.
-The school's team currently competes in the Ohio Valley Conference.
+The school's team currently competes in the Ohio Valley Conference of NCAA Division I college basketball.
+Tennessee Tech has fielded a varsity men's basketball team since 1922.
+The Golden Eagles have appeared twice in the NCAA Tournament, most recently in 1963.

 Postseason results

 NCAA Division I Tournament results

-The Golden Eagles have appeared in three NCAA Tournaments.
+The Golden Eagles have appeared in two NCAA Tournaments.
 Their combined record is 0–2.
 They have not reached the Tournament in sixty years, the third longest in NCAA Division I Tournament history.

 NIT results

 The Golden Eagles have appeared in two National Invitation Tournaments (NIT).
 Their combined record is 3–2.

 CIT results

 The Golden Eagles have appeared in two CollegeInsider.com Postseason Tournaments (CIT).
 Their combined record is 0–2.

 Vegas 16 results

 The Golden Eagles have appeared in one Vegas 16.
 Their record is 0–1.

 Players

 Retired jerseys

 Tennessee Tech has retired four jerseys in program history.